VentGrey/VentGrey/README.md

 If you are a "Cancel Culture" supporter or if you've cancelled anyone in the past, please refrain from contacting me, listen to [this song](https://www.youtube.com/watch?v=civuoU_NE38) instead and remove me from your "interests" list, I don't speculate, I **KNOW** you don't have anything of interest to show or offer here.

 > Who are you to wave your finger?
-So full of it
+So full of it.

-> Eye balls deep in muddy waters, fuckin' hypocrite
+> Eye balls deep in muddy waters, fuckin' hypocrite.

 > Liar, lawyer, mirror, show me what's the difference?

 ## A few facts about me